magepages/mpdocs/docs/import-export-categories/index.md

 #### Step 4: Check data and finish data entry

-- After entering the above information, click "Check Data" at the top right to check if the data you entered is correct.
+- After entering the above information, click **Check Data** at the top right to check if the data you entered is correct.
-  - If the file is valid, click "Import" in the **Validation Results** section.
+  - If the file is valid, click **Import** in the **Validation Results** section.

 ![Imgur](https://i.imgur.com/Pt5APda.png)